All Episodes

 The question of whether the tax itself was constitutional has never been raised before the Supreme Court because it can't.

-Until the tax or the penalty, or whatever Obama's calling it this week, they're not going to be able to discuss that issue before a court.
+Because of the May Injunction Act, no court has jurisdiction over it until the tax or the penalty or whatever Obama is calling it this week, they're not going to be able to discuss that issue before a court.

 That's true.

-And these taxes that we're talking about here don't implement till 2014.
+And these taxes that we're talking about here don't implement until 2014.

-But uh it is a tax in the sense that the chief justice called what the government can do to penalize you with tax in order for it to be constitutional.
+But it is a tax in the sense that the Chief Justice called what the government can do to penalize you a tax in order for it to be constitutional.

 But it isn't constitutional.